 Once you've compiled a comprehensive list of Assets, the next step is classification.
 ISO 27001 suggests categorising Assets into types such as hardware, software, data, personnel, and facilities.
 Each Asset should be designated with a unique identifier to facilitate tracking and management.
 This classification is instrumental in prioritising Assets for security measures and resource allocation.

-By distinguishing between hardware, software, data, and other Asset types, organisations can tailor their security measures to address the specific vulnerabilities and threats associated with each category.
-This step lays the foundation for effective Asset Management and protection.
+By distinguishing between hardware, software, data, and other Asset types, organisations can tailor their security measures to address the particular vulnerabilities and threats associated with each category.
+This step is essential for establishing a strong foundation for effective asset management and protection.

 Assigning ownership and responsibility is pivotal to establishing accountability for Asset security and maintenance.
 Clearly identify individuals or departments responsible for owning each Asset.
 Ownership implies the authority to make decisions regarding the Asset.
 Beyond ownership, define specific roles and responsibilities associated with each Asset.